top of page

 weather observation

-The Alpi Giulie Meteo Lab initiative is a project aiming to deepen the scientific knowledge of this particular sector of the Alps by building an altitudinal transect of weather station from the valley to the top of the Julian Alps.
+All these facilities are part of the Alpi Giulie Meteo Lab, a project aiming to deepen scientific knowledge of this sector of the Alps by creating an altitudinal transect of weather stations from the valley floor to the peaks of the Julian Alps.

 The AWS of Mount Canin-Kanin - photo RRC